aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/image-manipulation/generating-barcode-empty-bars/_index.md

 1. Java Development Environment: Ensure you have a Java development environment set up on your machine.

-2. Aspose.BarCode for Java Library: Download and install the Aspose.BarCode for Java library from the [official download page](https://releases.aspose.com/barcode/java/).
+2. Aspose.BarCode for Java Library: Download and install the Aspose.BarCode for Java library from the [download page](https://releases.aspose.com/barcode/java/).

 3. Document Directory: Create a directory on your system to store the generated barcode image.